AkhilP9182/EVA5---Extensive-Vision-AI/S4/README.md

 Maximum Test Accuracy Acheived : **99.47%** (at Epoch 12) <br />
 Corresponding Train Accuracy   : **99.83%** (at Epoch 12)

 **Observations**: Introducing a small dropout of 5% after only 1 layer enabled us to cross the threshold of 99.4% accuracy on the validation set in one of the test runs.
-We also observed that the difference between train and test accuracy is lower now, meaning the model has become more robust.
+We also observed that the difference between train and test accuracy is lower now, meaning the model has become more robust.([Link to Version 3 Logs](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S4/training_logs_all_versions/version_3.txt))

-## **Case 4 (BatchNorm + 1 Dropout Layer + Learning Rate Update):**
+## **Version 4 (BatchNorm + 1 Dropout Layer + Learning Rate Update):**

 The next change we will introduce is updating the learning rate (reducing LR by a factor of 0.2) after 10 epoch of training.
 This will help to reduce the loss even further on the training set, and increase the accuracy on validation set.
 We will use `optim.lr_scheduler.StepLR()` for updating the learning rate.